SLasH-DSA: Breaking SLH-DSA Using an Extensible End-To-End Rowhammer Framework: Abstract

 \section{Abstract}

 As quantum computing advances, \PQC{} schemes are adopted to replace classical algorithms.
-Among them is the \SLHDSA{} that was recently standardized by NIST and is favored for its conservative security foundations.
+Among them is the \SLHDSA{} that was recently standardized by NIST and is favored for its conservative security basis.

 In this work, we present the first software-only universal forgery attack on \SLHDSA{}, leveraging Rowhammer-induced bit flips to corrupt the internal state and forge signatures.
 While prior work targeted embedded systems and required physical access, our attack is software-only, targeting commodity desktop and server hardware, significantly broadening the threat model.
-We demonstrate a full end-to-end attack against all security levels of \SLHDSA{} in OpenSSL~3.5.1, achieving universal forgery for the highest security level after eight hours of hammering and 36 seconds of post-processing.
+We demonstrate full end-to-end attacks against \SLHDSA{} in OpenSSL~3.5.1, achieving universal forgery for the SHAKE-128f (deterministic), SHA2-128s, and SHAKE-192f (randomized) parameter sets after one hour (deterministic) or eight hours (randomized) of hammering and post-processing ranging from minutes to an hour, and showing theoretical attack complexities for most parameter sets.
 Our post-processing is informed by a novel complexity analysis that, given a concrete set of faulty signatures, identifies the most promising computational path to pursue.

 To enable the attack, we introduce \tech{Swage}, a modular and extensible framework for implementing end-to-end Rowhammer-based fault attacks. \tech{Swage} abstracts and automates key components of practical Rowhammer attacks.
 Unlike prior tooling, \tech{Swage} is untangled from the attacked code, making it reusable and suitable for frictionless analysis of different targets.
 Our findings highlight that even theoretically sound \PQC{} schemes can fail under real-world conditions, underscoring the need for additional implementation hardening or hardware defenses against Rowhammer.